djpadbit/gameboy/README.md

 * Ehhhh

 # How to use:
 Put a gameboy rom on the root of the calculator with a short name preferably.
-(Only tested with tetris and Super Mario Land)
+(Only tested with Tetris and Super Mario Land)

 Launch the add-in, then enter the rom file name like it says.
 Then just press any key until you reach a screen with 6 numbers on the side.
 If you are interested, the first number is the fps, the second is the mode, the 2 next are the x and y offsets and the 2 last are the x and y scale resolution.